Shaw University: Greek organizations

+Shaw has eight of the nine National Pan-Hellenic Council organizations on campus.

 Student organizations

 Shaw University has a range of student organizations.
 The Student Government Association (SGA) is responsible for advising all other organization and representing the interests of other student organizations to university administration.
 Shaw University's quiz bowl team competed in the national Honda Campus All-Star Challenge tournament in 2015.

 Marching band

 Shaw's marching band, better known as "Platinum Sound", was reestablished in the Fall of 2002 along with the reestablishment of the football team.
 The band has grown from 80 members in 2002 to over 130 members.
 Shaw's marching band has participated in the Honda Battle of the Bands at the Georgia Dome in Atlanta, Georgia.